SpongePowered/SpongeDocs/source/users/java.rst

 **64-bit**: 64-bit Java, while less commonly installed, has numerous advantages over 32-bit.
-The amount of memory that can be allocated increases to approximately 3 TB, so you can throw as much memory as your computer has towards your Server.
+The amount of memory that can be allocated increases to approximately 3 TB, so you can throw as much memory as your computer has towards your server.
 64-bit Java can also run faster than 32-bit, meaning that you can make the most of your processing power.

 How to Install Java On Your Computer